WW92030-STORAGE/ForgeHumanoidRenderer/README.md

 # ForgeHumanoidRenderer
-Humanoid mob rendering template for Minecraft Forge.
+- Humanoid mob rendering template for Minecraft Forge.
 The entity in this case is named DARKNESS but can be changed freely.
+- You can potentially generalize this to other entities that use premade models.

 # FILES